membraneframework/membrane_tutorials/glossary/glossary.md

 - #### **Buffer**
   A fundamental structure in Membrane used to send data between elements.
 - #### **Element**
   The most basic entity responsible for processing multimedia.
 Each element is created to solve one problem.
-Elements can be divided into three categories:
+Elements can be divided into four categories:
   - #### **Source**
-    An element with only output pads, the first element of each pipeline.
+    An element with only output [pads](#pads), the first element of each pipeline.
 It is responsible for fetching the data and transmitting it through the output pad.
   - #### **Filter**
-    An element with both input and output pads, which is responsible for transforming data.
+    An element with both input and output [pads](#pads), which is responsible for transforming data.
   - #### **Sink**
     An element with only input [pads](#pads), the last element of a pipeline.
 It might be responsible, i.e. for writing the output to the file or playing the incoming media stream.
+  - #### **Endpoint**
+    An element with both input and output [pads](#pads), responsible for receiving and consuming data (e.g., writing to a soundcard, sending via TCP, etc.) as well as producing data (e.g., reading from a soundcard, downloading via HTTP, etc.) and sending it through the corresponding pads.
+It can be thought as an element merging all the functionalities of previously mentioned element categories: source, filter and sink.
 - ### Types of elements:
   - #### **Payloader** and **Depayloader**
-    Elements responsible for respectively dividing frames into [packets](#packet) and assembling packets back into frames.
+    Payloader is responsible for preparing the data stream to be put in some specific format, typically a network-friendly format or a container format.
+This preparation may include the addition of headers or various metadata.
+Depayloader does the reverse operation - it allows to receive original data stream from specific format.
   - #### **Encoder** and **Decoder**
     Elements responsible for [encoding](#encoding) and [decoding](#decoding).
   - #### **Encryptor** and **Decryptor**